Being Godzilla in Tokyo

-I walked alone in the streets of Tokyo, like a benign Godzilla without the sharp teeth.
-Everywhere I went, people stopped in their tracks and stared at the six-foot-five gaijin.
-I did a “smile and wave” like the penguins in Madagascar movie, and started humming on the song “Big in Japan” by Alphaville.
+I walk alone through the streets of Tokyo, like a benign Godzilla without the sharp teeth.
+Everywhere I go, people stop in their tracks to stare at the six-foot-five gaijin.
+I do a “smile and wave” like the penguins in Madagascar movie, and start humming on the song “Big in Japan” by Alphaville.

-Harajuku, Tokyo Godzilla passing through Harajuku.
-Move along.
+Harajuku, Tokyo Nothing to see here, just Godzilla passing through Harajuku.

-After deciphering the glyphs of the subway map I soon found myself in Shibuya and walked across the famous crossing, the busiest pedestrian walkway in the world.
-To say that I stood out from the crowd would be the understatement of the year.
-I am the domino brick, hear me roar.
+After deciphering the glyphs of the subway map I soon find myself in Shibuya and walk across the famous crossing, the busiest pedestrian walkway in the world.
+I am surrounded by thousands of strangers who don’t know my name and don’t give a damn.

 Tokyo subway map Tokyo subway map.
 Clear as mud.

-I went up to Starbucks on second floor and got a window seat facing the crossing, where I had an espresso while trying to study the map in my worn Lonely Planet.
-But I couldn’t stop staring at the mesmerizing crossing below.
-A constant sea of humanity in an ever-changing pattern.
+I order a coffee on second floor and sit by a window seat facing the crossing, sipping my espresso while trying to study the map in my worn Lonely Planet.
+The crossing below flows like a constant sea of humanity in an ever-changing pattern.

 Shibuya crossing, Tokyo People are people at the busy Shibuya crossing.

 Just a few subway stops to the north, Shinjuku feels like another world.
 The west side consists of tall skyscrapers, clean but boring.
-I tried to sneak into some of the cool buildings including the Cocoon, but the security guards unfortunately spotted me from a mile away (surprise).
-They kindly advised me to talk to the hand, Godzilla be damned.
+I try to sneak into some of the cool buildings including the Cocoon, but the security guards unfortunately spot me from a mile away (surprise) and kindly advise me to talk to the hand, Godzilla be damned.

-I soon grew bored at seeing the immaculate palms of security, so after an extremely black Brazilian coffee at Pronto I decided to explore the eastern part of Shinjuku as the sun set.
+I soon get bored at seeing the immaculate palms of security, so I explore the eastern part of Shinjuku as the sun set.
 This is a completely different story from the stern west side, since it is Tokyo’s liveliest night spot and the location of the notorious district Kabukicho.
-I walked along the neon-drenched street of Yasukuni-dori Ave, where Bill Murray’s character arrived by taxi in the first scenes of Lost in Translation, and dived headfirst into the maze of small alleys.
+I walk along the neon-drenched street of Yasukuni-dori Ave, where Bill Murray’s character arrived by taxi in the first scenes of Lost in Translation, and dive headfirst into the maze of small alleys.

 Pachinko hall in eastern Shinjuku, Tokyo Passing through a noisy Pachinko hall in eastern Shinjuku.
 Imagine the smell.